navcoin/navcoin/doc/bech32-mod-gen-poly.md

 $ parallel -a list.txt ./crccollide {} 5 120 ">" results1/{}.txt
 ```

 So far, we have taken the same steps as those done in the Monero's Jamis search, and this generated the output files in `results1` directotory.
-The calculation took approx 25 days on Core i5-13600K using 20 cores.
+The calculation took approx 25 days on Core i5-13500 using 20 threads.

 ```bash
 39762158.30s user 2845631.54s system 1975% cpu 599:14:56.86 total